Sign up for our monthly Crop Topics newsletter to learn more about the foundation of your food.

-Throughout the history of agriculture farmers have generated a seemingly endless diversity within crops, discovering ingenious solutions to local challenges.
-Meanwhile, the wild relatives of these crops have also persisted in nature, adapting to tough environments.
-It is diversity that allows farmers to feed the world – come what may.
-But this diversity is in fact not endless.
+Throughout the history of agriculture, farmers have generated a seemingly endless diversity within crops, discovering ingenious solutions to local challenges.
+Meanwhile, many of the wild relatives of these crops have also persisted in nature, adapting to tough environments.
+Crop diversity allows farmers to feed the world.
+But this diversity is not in fact endless.
 It is disappearing, and once lost, it’s lost forever.

-No single institution can hold this diversity – amounting to millions of distinct crop varieties – and make it available to plant breeders and farmers around the world.
-The Crop Trust brings together and secures those genebanks that are tasked by the international community with conserving this legacy for all of humanity.
+No single institution can hold this diversity, which amounts to millions of distinct crop varieties, and make it available to plant breeders and farmers around the world.
+The Crop Trust brings together and secures those genebanks that are tasked by the international community with conserving this legacy for all of us.